 That is why the best way to preserve photographs is, in fact, in print form in a high-quality album.
-Photo albums and photo books today come in a wide-variety of grades, collections, and materials so you can be sure to get exactly what you’re looking for and that it will last more than a lifetime.
-In fact, if that weren’t enough some of the leading album makers and printing labs offer a lifetime warranty on printed related and manufacturing concerns.
-Why worry about the relevance of your technology when you can have a printed product sure to last forever?
+Photo albums and photo books today come in a wide variety of grades, collections, and materials, so you can be sure to get precisely what you’re looking for and that it will last more than a lifetime.

-The third reason photos are important is the ability to share them.
+The third reason photos are essential is the ability to share them.
 After all, the main reason we go through the trouble of capturing and preserving our memories as photos is to be able to share them later.
-Not only with ourselves, but our family, friends, and dear ones as well.
-Yet, here too is why its important to emphasize “pictures” over “images”.
+Not only with ourselves but our family, friends, and dear ones as well.
+Yet, here, too, is why it's important to emphasize “pictures” over “images.”

 Pictures are often associated with the tangible object depicting a scene, while an image is perceived as a file showing a scene in a digital format.
-The difference being tangible versus digital.
-The key to sharing is accessibility and nothing is easier than opening a printed photo album or photo book.
-Photos are readily available to any and all people no matter their age or capabilities.
+The difference is tangible versus digital.
+The key to sharing is accessibility; nothing is more accessible than opening a printed photo album or photo book.
+Photos are readily available to all people, no matter their age or capabilities.

-Moreover, high-quality printed products are actually longer lasting compared to digital.
-Just ask yourself; how long before your hard drive, USB, or file sharing site becomes obsolete, closes down, or starts charging you for its service?
-On the other hand, I still have photos of my ancestors who crossed the Atlantic from Poland to America; photos taken in the 19th century!
+Moreover, high-quality printed products are longer-lasting compared to digital.
+Just ask yourself, how long before your hard drive, USB, or file-sharing site becomes obsolete, closes down, or starts charging you for its service?
+On the other hand, I still have photos of my ancestors who crossed the Atlantic from Poland to America – photos taken in the 19th century!

-Take myself as an example, to get a little personal again; I was born after my grandfathers had past, but I was always told wonderful stories of them.
-Yet, for both what I remember above any story – even if told numerous times – is their respective pictures.
+Take me as an example to get a little personal again; I was born after my grandfathers had passed, but I was always told wonderful stories of them.
+Yet, for both, what I remember above any story – even if told numerous times – is their respective pictures.

-As we see pictures remain as essential as they’ve ever been.
-They allow us to not only freeze the precious moments, but also preserve them in time to last generations.
-Remember, though, to achieve that longevity it is important to print your photos and use a trusted, high-quality product.
-With such your photos – your memories, will be given life; will be easily shared, and will last generations; after all, that’s what it’s all about.
+As we see, pictures remain as essential as they’ve ever been.
+They allow us to not only freeze precious moments but also preserve them in time to last generations.
+Remember, though, to achieve that longevity, it's important to print your photos and use a trusted, high-quality product.
+With such photos – your memories will be given life, will be easily shared, and will last generations; after all, that’s what it’s all about.

-In the way a poem can not win a Noble prize if it never leaves the poet’s head, a picture can not exist; can not affect, if never taken.
-Yet, furthermore, a masterpiece can not be with the paint still on the pallet.
+In the way a poem cannot win a Noble prize if it never leaves the poet’s head, a picture cannot exist; cannot affect it if never taken.
+Yet, furthermore, a masterpiece cannot be with the paint still on the pallet.
 Have your pictures printed and watch them make a difference.